 The American Bar Association defines a paralegal as “A person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”

 In general, paralegals are responsible for organizing, evaluating, analyzing, and communicating legal concepts.
 All of these tasks are done under the direct supervision of attorneys.
 If you are thinking about becoming a paralegal, make sure you check your state regulations.

 The North Carolina State Bar created the Plan for Paralegal Certification in order to help sustain the industry of paralegals in North Carolina through certifications.
 The certification process includes meeting certain educational standards and passing exams made by the NCSB.
 After being certified, they will receive one of the following titles:

 Educational requirements include an associate, bachelor’s, or master’s degree in paralegal studies.
-Other law school degrees qualify such as a juris doctorate degree.
-The certification process can’t begin without the educational background.
+Other law school degrees qualify such as a Juris Doctorate degree.
+The certification process can’t begin without an educational background.

 It is legal to work in North Carolina as a paralegal without having the certification, but the certification is highly recommended.
 Many paralegals find that having a certification helps them be competitive while searching for a job.

 What does a paralegal do?

 The daily work of a paralegal can vary depending on the attorney’s office of which they are employed.
 The majority of paralegals spend most of their time doing the following: